Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "objects",
     description: "Load a custom 3D model from a given path with position, rotation, scale, and visibility options.",
     parameters: [
-      { name: "Object Id", description: "The unique ID of the object to reference it." }, { name: "Path", description: "Path where model is located" }, { name: "Position", description: "Position to place model (leave 0 to place at origin (0,0,0))" }, { name: "Rotation", description: "Rotation of model in radians (leave 0 to have default rotation)" },
+      { name: "Object", description: "The unique placeholder of the object to reference it." }, { name: "Path", description: "Path where model is located" }, { name: "Position", description: "Position to place model (leave 0 to place at origin (0,0,0))" }, { name: "Rotation", description: "Rotation of model in radians (leave 0 to have default rotation)" },